NIH-NEI/IAN/README.md

 - Affiliation: Laboratory of Immunology, NEI/NIH
 - Contact: nagarajanv@nih.gov
 ------------
-**IAN** is an R package designed to facilitate integrated analysis of omics data, leveraging the power of Large Language Models (LLMs) to generate novel biological insights and hypotheses.
-The package performs a comprehensive set of analysis, from gene ID mapping and enrichment analysis to hub gene identification and system model generation, using a multi-agent AI system .
+**IAN** is an R package designed to perform contextually integrated "omics" data analysis and reasoning, leveraging the power of Large Language Models (LLMs) to unravel complex biological systems.
+IAN uses popular pathway and regulatory datasets, along with the interaction information, to perform enrichment analysis and generate insightful summaries, using a multi-agent AI system.

 ### **Features:**